fhlee74/mql4-EventTrader/README.md

 https://stackoverflow.com/questions/55930471/how-can-i-cancel-a-trade-when-another-is-open-and-keep-the-open-trade-for-a-give

 I am putting this into GitHub so that everyone can use it, and for others to build and improve upon it.

+DONATION: If this is useful to you, please send a small donation to:
+Ether    0xf635118870abe8fd904551a6fb3bb689d10ecec7
+Bitcoin  1Ep1zvNnDPd2trhGMfHtALjFNBxvD82gku